What You Should Know About Online Master’s Degree Programs

 Selecting an online master’s degree program is a personal decision that depends on many factors.
 To help you find the one that’s best for you, we reviewed hundreds of online master’s degree programs for high-quality programs that fit a variety of needs.
-Our team spent more than 40 hours reviewing and comparing program data, including cost, graduation and retention rates, curriculum, and reputable rankings to create our list of the top online master’s degree programs of 2023.
+Our team spent more than 40 hours reviewing and comparing program data, including cost, graduation and retention rates, curriculum, and reputable rankings to create our list of the top online master’s degree programs.

 We also interviewed College Admissions and Education Advisor Blanca Villagomez, a Program Counselor and Coordinator for UC-Irvine with more than 10 years of experience working with diverse and underrepresented student populations.
 Villagomez covers what students need to know when considering an online master’s degree, offers tips for selecting the right online master’s program, and answers frequently asked questions.